-A: RFID and bar code scanning achieve the same goals through different means.
-Bar codes require a line of sight so that each ticket or pass can be read by a hand scanner.
+A: RFID and barcode scanning achieve the same goals through different means.
+Barcodes require a line of sight so that each ticket or pass can be read by a hand scanner.
 SKI3 Cards are read by an antenna on our new lift access gates.
-This means you can keep your SKI3 Card in your pocket and do not have to show it each time you load the lift.
-No more fumbling with gloves, zippers, and lanyards to present your lift ticket or season pass prior to loading a lift.
+This means you can keep your SKI3 Card in your pocket and do not have to show it each time you load the lift, and no more fumbling with gloves, zippers, and lanyards to present your lift ticket or season pass.

 Q: ARE THERE ANY OTHER CONCERNS ASSOCIATED WITH RFID?

 A: Gore Mountain is employing passive RFID technology which does not radiate any RF energy, but simply reflects it.
 As a result, the passive SKI3 Cards used at Gore Mountain do not contribute any additional RF energy into the surrounding environment.